Ahmed52Essam/social_media_app/README.md

 *   **Email Sending:** It contains the logic for sending emails using the Mailgun API via `httpx`.
 This is used to send a confirmation email to new users without blocking the registration API response.
 *   **Error Handling:** It includes custom exception handling for API errors when communicating with the Mailgun service.

+### File Upload (`routers/upload.py`)

+This module is responsible for handling file uploads.

+*   **Temporary Storage:** When a file is uploaded, it's first saved to a temporary location on the server.
+*   **Cloud Upload:** The file is then uploaded from the temporary location to a cloud storage provider (in this case, Backblaze B2).
+*   **Security:** The endpoint is protected and requires an authenticated user to be able to upload files.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.